andreamari/polyquantum_test/README.md

 ## About
 Polyquantum is a platform, structured as a GitHub repository, for open collaborative research in the field of quantum science.

-In Polyquantum, users can openly share a new research idea or collaborate to research projects proposed by other users.
+In Polyquantum, users can openly share a new research idea or collaborate on research projects proposed by other users.

 A unique feature of Polyquantum is the transparent tracking of scientific contributions.
-This is achieved through the distributed version control system [Git](https://en.wikipedia.org/wiki/Git), ensuring that authorship is properly recognized by permanently recording each step of the research process in the Git history.
+This is achieved through the distributed version control system [Git](https://en.wikipedia.org/wiki/Git), ensuring that authorship is properly recognized by permanently recording research documents in the Git history.

 More details about Polyquantum can be found on the [ABOUT.md](ABOUT.md) page.